 Compared with lead, high specific gravity tungsten alloy is more suitable as a weight block for a new generation of tennis rackets.
-This is not only because it is non-toxic, healthy, and high relative density, but also because it has better corrosion resistance and oxidation resistance.
+This is not only because it is non-toxic, healthy, and has high relative density, but also because it has better corrosion resistance and oxidation resistance.
 So, why do tennis rackets need to add weight blocks?

 One of the reasons is to reduce the probability of twisting when the racket hits the ball.
 When the ball does not hit the center of the racket, the counterweight can effectively reduce the number of twists and angles of the racket, thereby improving the accuracy and strength of the shot.